ittia-research/check/README.md

-True, or false, or just opnions?
-Maybe not binary but percentage.
+True, false, or just opinions?
+Maybe not binary, but a percentage.

+Fact-checking tools to combat disinformation.

 ## Design
 Input something.